rbms-bsc/DCRMR/_pages/PPDM/Note-on-distribution-statement.md

 <a name="4.216.3.1">4.216.3.1</a>  Make a note if any part of the [Distribution statement](/DCRMR/ppdm/Distribution-statement/) is taken from a source other than the title page (see [4.02.2](/DCRMR/ppdm/#4.02.2)).

-<a name="4.216.3.2">4.216.3.2</a> Make a note about information not transcribed in the [Distribution statement](/DCRMR/ppdm/Distribution-statement/) if considered important (see [4.02.3](/DCRMR/ppdm/#4.02.3)).
+<a name="4.216.3.2">4.216.3.2</a> Make a note about information not transcribed in the [Distribution statement](/DCRMR/ppdm/Distribution-statement/) if considered important (see [4.01.3](/DCRMR/ppdm/#4.01.3)).

-<a name="4.216.3.3">4.216.3.3</a> Make a note on distribution statement indicating the original position of the transposed elements if transposed statements belonging to different elements appear out of order, or as part of another area, and they are grammatically separable (see [4.03.2](/DCRMR/ppdm/#4.03.2)).
+<a name="4.216.3.3">4.216.3.3</a> Make a note on distribution statement indicating the original position of the transposed elements if transposed statements belonging to different elements appear out of order, or as part of another area, and they are grammatically separable (see [4.02.2](/DCRMR/ppdm/#4.02.2)).

 >Example:
->Distribution staetment: <CITE>London : Sold also by Vernor and Hood, Crosby and Letterman</CITE>
+>Distribution statement: <CITE>London : Sold also by Vernor and Hood, Crosby and Letterman</CITE>
 >Note on distribution statement: <CITE>Place of distribution, "London," is printed below distributor’s name on title page.</CITE>

 <a name="4.216.3.4">4.216.3.4</a> Make an explanatory note if all information relating to the [Distribution statement](/DCRMR/ppdm/Distribution-statement/) appearing in the manifestation is known to be fictitious or incorrect.
 Include the source of this information (see [4.21.3.1](/DCRMR/ppdm/Distribution-statement/#4.21.3.1)).